Hipster random walks, random series-parallel graph and random homogeneous systems: Introduction

+Here $\overset{\textrm{law}}{=}$ means that the laws of the r.v.s are equal.
+The letter $\ff$ is kept in boldface to remind its randomness.
+The law of $X_n$ is thus characterized by $n$, by the law of $X_0$ and by the law of $\ff$.
+The goal of the paper is to study the asymptotic behaviour of the law of $X_n$ as $n$ goes to $\infty$ under specific assumptions on $\ff$ that are discussed below.
+Before getting into more details let us provide a brief overview of the content of this introduction.

-- First, we will specify the type of functions $F$ that we are considering.
-Namely $1$-homogeneous continuous functions that are increasing in each of their coordinates and either greater than or less than the $\max$ or $\min$ functions, respectively (see Definition \ref{classH} below).
+$-$ First, we specify the type of functions $\ff $ that we are considering.
+Namely $1$-homogeneous continuous functions that are nondecreasing in each of their coordinates and either greater than or less than the $\max$ or $\min$ functions (see Definition \ref{classH} below).